foreverfl/vscode/docs/languages/rust.md

 ![Rust program with inlay hints displayed](images/rust/inlay-hints.png)

-While inlay hints can be helpful for understanding your code, you can also configure the feature via the **Editor > Inlay Hints: Enabled** setting (`setting(editor.inlayHints.enabled)`).
+While inlay hints can be helpful for understanding your code, you can also configure the feature via the **Editor > Inlay Hints: Enabled** setting (`editor.inlayHints.enabled`).

 ### Hover information